TimvanScherpenzeel/detect-features/README.md

 # Feature analytics

 Reports hardware features and browser support of features to Google Analytics.
+Useful for making decisions based on data instead of gut feelings.

 ## Usage
 ```javascript